CodeForPhilly/paws-data-pipeline/src/README.md

 _Docker Compose instructions_
 - Install Docker Compose - `https://docs.docker.com/compose/install/`
 - Most package managers have it as `docker-compose` and it's largely just a shell script.
-- `docker compose up -d` to bring up the database and the server.
+- `docker-compose up -d` to bring up the application.

 #### Finally - Run The UI on http://localhost:3000